Welcome to pt103.com, an Elco 80' PT boat resource site

 2013 Plea: PT 658 needs your help.
 The dedicated group that keep this magnificent Higgins boat afloat is in great need of repair funds so please help her if you can.
-See this PT Boat Forum post for details and images.
-Thank you very much!
+See this PT Boat Forum post for details and images. ***UPDATE*** PT 658 is back in the water!
+A sincere thanks to all that helped.
+Donations to keep her going would be very much appreciated, and always needed.
 The group's web site is http://www.savetheptboatinc.com.

 This website is now hosted gratis by oaksdata.com (hosts of web sites, applications, databases, E-mail, and groupware systems), and mirrored at pt103.gdinc.com through gdinc.com (Graphic Dimensions, Inc., owned by Dick Washichek, marketing tools and technical data for art and marketing services).
 Check out Dick's site for beautiful PT related artwork.
 Thanks Tom and Dick!
 2013 note: The mirror is out of date due to complications from the addition of Google ads.